Chief Human Resources Officer

 Education and Experience Requirements

-•Requires 10 years of demonstrated leadership experience in human resources, including expertise in key areas suchas compensation, classification, benefits, workforce development, succession planning, collective bargaining andcontract administration, and change management.
+- Requires 10 years of demonstrated leadership experience in human resources, including expertise in key areas such as compensation, classification, benefits, workforce development, succession planning, collective bargaining, contract administration, and change management.

 Gallagher, Flynn, & Company, LLP has been retained to conduct this search.
-Interested candidates may apply by sending a resume and cover letter to Dan Lyons, Managing Director, HR Consulting at email@example.com.
+Interested candidates may apply by sending a resume and cover letter to Shane Capron, Director of Talent Acquisition at firstname.lastname@example.org.
 While we appreciate all interest in this exciting opportunity, only candidates most closely aligned with our search will be contacted.

 Disclaimer: What is listed above is representative of the position's responsibilities but is not meant to be an exhaustive list.
 Responsibilities may change during employment at the company's discretion.
 Gallagher, Flynn & Company, LLP, and our client do not discriminate in employment based on race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, parental status, military service, or other non-merit factors.